-- a) An assessment for an accredited rating must include all sources of external energy supplied to the rated premises and must cover all of the energy end uses specified for the rating type in Sections 9.2.2 and 9.3.2 respectively. - b) Utility and non-utility meters that meet the requirements of NABERS The Rules Metering and Consumption may be used in any combination to achieve the required coverage, subject to the accuracy requirements of Section 3.4.
+- a) An assessment for an accredited rating must include all sources of external energy supplied to the rated premises and must cover all of the energy end uses specified for the rating type in Sections 9.2.2 and 9.3.2 respectively. - b) Utility and non-utility meters that meet the requirements of NABERS The Rules - Metering and Consumption may be used in any combination to achieve the required coverage.